enriquebv/vue-headless/readme.md

 ## Roadmap

-- Create Vuepress site.
-- Create the "idea" post.
+- Create the concept post.
 - Define the components architecture.
 - Define list of componentes to create.